blashy101/Watermelon-Game-English-Patch/README.md

 # Watermelon-Game-English-Patch

+Update: The game has received an official English localization, available in the international version of the game: https://www.nintendo.com/us/store/products/suika-game-switch/

 Hello!
 This is an English translation patch for スイカゲーム aka Watermelon Game.
 The patches are in xdelta format and you'll need a couple of things to get started.